 As illustrated above, although both compounds have approximately same amount of London forces, their difference in bonding polarity makes their intermolecular force very different.
 Since CH3OH has dipole-dipole force present, its total intermolecular force is much greater than that of C2H6.
 Therefore, CH3OH has a much higher boiling point.
+13 Ethane Methanol BP

+Methanol is polar, ethane is non-polar 1 mk

+Ethane has only London forces 1 mk

+Methanol has hydrogen bonding, stronger 1 mk missing

+=== 2/3

 A) Research the space elevator concept.
 Consider the environment in which the cable must operate.
 Recommend two physical, and one chemical property that the cable should have.
 Justify your choices.